src-d/guide/talent/application-process.md

 - Every developer who successfully solves the coding challenge, is invited for the last interview at our offices in Madrid.
 It might last a full day or be split across two half-days, depending on the availability of the developer.

-- This is the last step in which it's decided if the candidate will receive an offer or not.
+- This is the last step in which it's decided if the developer will receive an offer or not.

 The interviews are the followings:

-- Kickoff with CTO, QA: to know the candidate better.
+- Kickoff with CTO, QA: to know the developer better.

-- Design interview: to see how the candidate would design a solution to a given technical problem working with a several of our engineers.
+- Design interview: to see how the developer would design a solution to a given technical problem working with a several of our engineers.

-- Logical thinking: to see how the candidate solves an abstract problem in a logical way.
+- Logical thinking: to see how the developer solves an abstract problem in a logical way.

-- In case of rejection, the candidate should be notified in person on the day by the lead of the corresponding team on why he was rejected.
-This should be a constructive discussion giving the candidate as much insights as possible.
+- In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team on why he was rejected.
+This should be a constructive discussion giving the developer as much insights as possible.

 ### Offer

 - The offer is being sent by CTO on Lever.

-- The candidate has no time deadline to accept/reject the offer.
-Only in cases that we have more candidates in the offer state for one opening where decisions need to be made.
+- The developer has no time deadline to accept/reject the offer.
+Only in cases that we have more developers in the offer state for one opening where decisions need to be made.

 ### More